 Eddie Stephens in New Mexico found a 1961 CJ-3B which seems to have Arena Yellow as the original coat.
 Eddie said, "Appears it was painted red over the yellow (60K JPEG) and then white on the outside.
 See where I removed the screws on the ID plate."
 Eddie has since sold the Jeep to David Barfield (see 1961 Owners and Photos.)

-Mark Dunlap found a 1955 CJ-3B in Alaska which had Transport Yellow under later blue paint.
+Mark Dunlap found a 1955 CJ-3B in Alaska which had Transport Yellow under later blue paint (see the wheelwell, right.)
 Mark painted it blue again when he restored it (see 1955 Owners and Photos) but says, "I have no doubt about it being Transport Yellow originally."

 There are many other yellow Jeeps in CJ3B.info, including more that have been featured on the cover page: